react-navigation/react-navigation.github.io/docs/glossary-of-terms.md

 For more details, see the ["Navigation prop document"](navigation-prop.html).

-The ["Route prop reference"](route-prop.html) section goes into more detail on this, describes workarounds, and provides more information on other properties available on `this.props.route`.
+The ["Route prop reference"](route-prop.html) section goes into more detail on this, describes workarounds, and provides more information on other properties available on `route` prop.

 ## Route prop

 This prop will be passed into all screens.
 Contains information about current route i.e. `params`, `key` and `name`.